Conventional and Alternative Construction Course

 The 2.5 hour short course has been specially designed for Home Base by Michael Norriss – an experienced build practitioner and lecturer in building design and construction technology, with a sound understanding of the built environment and a passion for sustainability.

-The short course aims to keep you updated with the latest technologies and information available, as well as answer any questions you have about the various methods of construction available in Western Australia – ensuring you are able to make an informed decision about the construction of your home.
+The course aims to keep you updated with the latest technologies and information available, as well as answer any questions you have about the various methods of construction available in Western Australia – ensuring you are able to make an informed decision about the construction of your home.

 |Cost||$80 single / $120 double|